-In light of the COVID-19 world pandemic, the project will ensure to protect its workers, and to comply with those regulations that of the national government requirements for COVID-19 protection measures.
+Considering the COVID-19 world pandemic, the project will ensure to protect its workers, and to comply with those regulations that of the national government requirements for COVID-19 protection measures.
 The Project should prioritize and look after the well-being of the workers and monitor and follow the local and national health authority guidance on Covid-19.
 All workers are required to undergo the COVID-19 testing, if a worker has been tested positive or in contact with a positive COVID-19 case, the worker will be required to undergo the 14 days quarantine.

-2.3.8 UXO Clearance
+2.4.9 UXO